 Oxford University collaboration wins ‘green Oscar’ for conservation

-Ximena works with Andean bears on Bolivia.
+Ximena works with Andean bears in Bolivia.
 Run by the Whitely Fund for Nature, the international prize is the highlight of the conservation calendar.
 Often referred to as the ‘green Oscars’ it honours those who have made an exceptional contribution to the field, by supporting grassroots ecology projects in the developing world.
 A total of 166 entries were considered, from 66 different countries before the final six winners were chosen.
 Each ecologist recognised won a year’s worth of project funding, worth £35,000.

 This Chester-WildCRU project, in collaboration with the Bolivian NGO Prometa works with poachers instead of against them, employing them as wardens to guard the wildlife.
 The knock-on effects of climate change have caused severe water shortages in Bolivia, impacting agricultural production in the region.
 As a result of the changing circumstances, communities are shifting from an economic focus on agriculture to livestock, which has led to an inevitable increase in encounters between local people and bears.

-Earlier this year Oxford’s WildCRU unit joined forces Chester Zoo with the shared aim of delivering high-impact conservation research to address the global decline of biodiversity.
+Earlier this year Oxford’s WildCRU unit joined forces with Chester Zoo with the shared aim of delivering high-impact conservation research to address the global decline of biodiversity.
 The partnership was designed to investigate major challenges in conservation by combining some of the international projects that Chester Zoo coordinate with Oxford’s cutting-edge scientific research.
 It is the zoo’s largest formal partnership with a university in its 85 year history.

 The Andean bear conservation project was a direct result of this partnership.
 The initiative takes an interdisciplinary approach to environmentalism, combining ecological motivations with social science interventions.
 By offering sustainable alternatives the team are able to offer the farming community a mutually beneficial arrangement, where the bears become equally or more valuable alive, as they are dead.